sejungkwak/connect-4/README.md

     ![Bug: User-Agent reduction](documentation/bugs/bug-user-agent.png)

-  - I have found more information about _Google_'s User-Agent reduction plan in this article [User-Agent reduction ](https://developer.chrome.com/docs/privacy-sandbox/user-agent/#:~:text=%23%20What%20is%20User%2DAgent%20reduction,a%20reduced%20User%2DAgent%20header.) on [Chrome Developers](https://developer.chrome.com/)
+  - I have found more information about _Google_'s User-Agent reduction plan in the article [User-Agent reduction ](https://developer.chrome.com/docs/privacy-sandbox/user-agent/#:~:text=%23%20What%20is%20User%2DAgent%20reduction,a%20reduced%20User%2DAgent%20header.) on [Chrome Developers](https://developer.chrome.com/)

-  - The User-Agent deprecation does not prevent me from using this external library and I was not able to find a better alternative to _EmailJS_, so I have decided to ignore this issue for now.
+  - The User-Agent deprecation does not prevent me from using _EmailJS_ and I was not able to find a better alternative to it, so I have decided to ignore this issue for now.

 [Back To **Table of Contents**](#table-of-contents)